-The 2020 illuminations will run 4 September to 8 November.
+The 2020 illuminations will run an extended season this year from 4 September to 3 January 2021

 Autumn just wouldn't be the same without a trip to Blackpool’s world-famous northern lights – the Blackpool Illuminations.
 Over three million visitors a year can’t be wrong!